csmann/swift-style-guide/README.markdown

 ### Type Inference

+TODO: Disagree.
+Revise this to recommend specifying types whenever possible to favor clarity over conciseness.
+Overuse of type imference has a negative impact on build times, particularly on larger projects.

 Prefer compact code and let the compiler infer the type for constants or variables of single instances.
 Type inference is also appropriate for small (non-empty) arrays and dictionaries.
 When required, specify the specific type such as `CGFloat` or `Int16`.